53 Christmas Crafts for a Break From the Holiday Rush in 2025

 Wondering what to make for the Christmas fair?
 Putting together a neat little gift item like stovetop potpourri is a great thing to sell at your local Christmas market.

 Carefully curated combinations like orange and clove or cinnamon and pine are eye-catching in a mason jar.
-Add on a decorative ribbon and your company logo make these a one-stop-shop for holiday hostess gifts and DIY spa kits.
+Add on a decorative ribbon and your company logo, and these make a one-stop shop for holiday hostess gifts and DIY spa kits.

 These simple but beautiful kits take the work off someone else’s plate when they can buy them already made from a small business.